Chern classes with modulus: Introduction

-\begin{theorem}[{Theorem \ref{th:henseliandvr}}] For a henselian dvr $A$ over a field of characteristic zero, put $X:=\Spec (A)$ and let $D$ be its closed point seen as a Cartier divisor.
-Then for every $n\ge 0$, there is a natural isomorphism
+\begin{theorem}{\upshape (Theorem \ref{th:henseliandvr})} Let $X$ be the spectrum of a henselian dvr over a field of characteristic zero and $D$ the closed point of $X$ seen as a Cartier divisor.
+Then, for every $n\ge 0$, there is a natural isomorphism

 in the category $(\pro\msf{Ab})_{\bb{Q}}$ of pro abelian groups up to isogeny. \end{theorem}